nd1012/EmptyRepository/README.md

 - A `LICENSE` file with the MIT license
 - An extended `.gitignore` file for Visual Studio
 - A `.github` folder with some GitHub configuration and workflow
-- A `docs` folder for a docfx generated developer reference
-- A `src` folder for the solution source code

 ## How to start